-ESB Energy is a network of rapid charge points in the UK mainly concentrated in London and Coventry.
+ESB Energy is a network of rapid charge points in the UK concentrated in London, Coventry and Birmingham.

 ESB Energy’s charge points can be accessed with Zap-Pay or the ESB app or RFID card, with both pay-as-you-go and subscription options available.
-The vast majority of their charge points now offer contactless payment also.
+The vast majority of their charge points also offer contactless payment.
 The network has both taxi-only and public-use points, with access requirements the same across the ESB Energy network.

 How much does the ESB Energy network cost?